 All at-home aligner treatments are relatively cost-effective, but AlignerCo is hands down the most affordable.
 Their prices are $1,000+ less than some of the competition, plus they offer flexible financing plans.

 AlignerCo’s nighttime option (called NightOnly) provides the same aligners that you’d receive from their standard daytime plan.
 You just wear them on a different schedule: ten hours per night, changing aligner sets every two weeks.
-Unsurprisingly, the entire process takes slightly longer: 6–8 months.
+Unsurprisingly, the entire process takes slightly longer: 6–8 months, according to the company.

 Advantages of Nighttime Aligners